THE POSTDOCTORAL FELLOWSHIP

 Newport, Rhode Island 02840

-Referees must directly submit (by e-mail to email@example.com) their letters and our Reference Letter Form on or before the application deadline.
+Referees must directly submit (by e-mail to email@example.com) their letters and our Reference Letter Form on or before the application deadline of January 13, 2018.
 Three (3) letters of reference are required.
 The Sponsor and two other qualified individuals are asked to evaluate the candidate’s qualifications for the proposed research project and assess the candidate’s potential for successful independent cancer research.
 Referees are also asked to comment on the originality of the research proposal and the level to which the proposal challenges existing paradigms.